autolens.Grid1D#

 This is important for the child project PyAutoLens, where grids in the image-plane are ray-traced and deflected to perform lensing calculations.
 The grid indexing is used to map pixels between the image-plane and source-plane.

-• mask – The 2D mask associated with the grid, defining the pixels each grid coordinate is paired with and originates from.
+• mask (Mask1D) – The 1D mask associated with the grid, defining which pixels each grid coordinate is paired with.

 Methods